 The Planning Board held worksessions and public hearings between September of 2012 and May of 2013.
 On May 2, they transmitted their draft to the County Council.
-The Planning, Housing and Economic Development Committee held worksessions during the summer and sent the draft to the full Council in December 2013.
-The full Council held worksessions in January 2014 and adopted the text of the new code in March.
-Work on the proposed map amendment continues.
+The Council adopted the text of the new code in March and adopted the new zoning map in July 2014.